 You’re excited for your upcoming deployment of Office 365.
 Or maybe “nervous” is a better word for your edgy feeling.
 Take a deep breath, the good news is you’re not the first IT manager or stakeholder who has felt those butterflies before your deployment.
-There are an estimated 80 million people who connect to Office 365.
+As of October 2018 there are an estimated 150 million people who connect to Office 365.
 Understanding the pain points other businesses have experienced, along with your well thought-out adoption plan should ease those butterflies.

 Start with an Office 365 migration plan